pyinvoke/invoke/sites/docs/api/cli.rst

 .. option:: --tasks

+    ..
+TODO: make this a help-like optional-argument flag.
+No args = full list, arg = limit to specific namespace.

     Short, computer-readable task name list displaying all task names/paths in a newline-separated list with no indentation or other descriptive info.
     Useful for building shell completion scripts or other automation.